-Bird nest is expensive so you want to store it safely without it deteriorating in quality and quantity.
+Bird nest is expensive so you want to store it safely so it doesn’t deteriorate in quality or quantity.

-Birds nest drink are made of little bird’s nest and a whole lot of sugar.
-Even though bottled bird nest may be “instant” and readily available at the nearest supermarket, the convenience of such pre-bottled bird’s nests may not be good for your body
+Bird’s nest drinks are made of a small portion of bird’s nest and a lot of sugar.
+Even though bottled forms may be “instant” and readily available at the nearest supermarket, they may not be good for your body.

-Pre-bottled bird’s nest contains high and excessive levels of sugar which can cause weight gain, diabetes, and high cholesterol.
-It is recommended that you purchase dried bird’s nest and prepare it yourself to have control over the nutritional content.
-You can prepare a bottle of chilled bird’s nest as a refreshing drink on the go or even enjoy at home.
+It’s recommended to buy dried nests and prepare them yourself to control the nutritional content.
+You can prepare a bottle of chilled bird’s nest as a refreshing drink on the go or enjoy it at home.

-Here at HoneyCity, we provide bird’s nest of the highest quality at the best prices.
-Specially imported from the fishing villagers in Indonesia, you can be assured of the quality and standard.
+Here at HoneyCity, we provide bird’s nests of the highest quality at the best prices.
+Specially imported from the fishing villages in Indonesia, you can be assured of the quality and standard.

-With a click, you can enjoy the nutritional goodness of premium bird’s nest conveniently delivered right to your doorstep!
+With a click, you can enjoy the nutritional goodness of premium nests conveniently delivered right to your doorstep!

-We have our bird’s nests listed below for your convenience so satisfy your cravings with HoneyCity today!
+We have our nests listed below for your convenience so satisfy your cravings with HoneyCity today!